LASER TATTOO REMOVAL PRE-CARE

 Prior to your laser tattoo removal treatment, please avoid the following:

 Direct sun exposure or sun tanning booths for 21 days, or more, prior to treatment

 Use of sunless tanning creams for 5-7 days prior to treatment

 Use of tattoo "fading creams" for 4-6 weeks prior to treatment

 Clients scheduled for a laser tattoo removal treatment should make certain the skin is thoroughly cleaned and dried, removing any cosmetics, oils, creams, or self-tanning lotions.
 Comfortable, loose fitting clothing that allows easy access to the treatment area should be worn.

 We will be using our Smart Cool system pre/during/post treatment as cold air has been shown to provide the most effective relief during laser treatments.
 It is not recommended to take aspirin or ibuprofen before the treatment as this can produce pronounced bruising after the treatment is done.
 Tylenol or other non-aspirin products can be used, however, Ibuprofen and ice packs are strongly recommended post treatment as they can provide some pain relief and alleviate some swelling.

 If Zensa or another topical anaesthetic is being used, please make sure that it has been applied at least 1 hour prior to your appointment.

 LASER TATTOO REMOVAL POST CARE

-- A healing gel and a dressing may be applied to the area immediately after treatment.
-Please leave the dressing on until the treated area can be kept clean and ice can be applied directly with a barrier between the ice and skin.
+A dressing can be used over the next few days if it is rubbing or getting dirty or if there has been blistering.
+Ice can be applied directly with a barrier between the ice and skin.
 Always use unscented soap and water when cleaning the treated area.